DigitalCampus/django-oppia/docs/technical/dev/code_process.rst

 ====================================

-This page describes the issue and code branch management convention that OppiaMobile follows (for all 3 components), and the release process/checklist.
+This page describes the issue and code branch management convention that OppiaMobile follows, and the release process/checklist.

 Issues, Branches and Pull Requests
 ------------------------------------